 - Pressure cook on HIGH per size of roast~60 minutes (3 lbs), 70 minutes (4 lbs,) or 90 minutes (5-6 lbs).

-- Allow roast to naturally release for 10-20 minutes after pressure cooking. (i.e. just let it sit in the pot and release on its own).
+- Allow roast to naturally release for at least 30 minutes and up to an hour or two (longer if time allows) after pressure cooking. (i.e. just let it sit in the pot and release on its own).

 - After natural release, turn the vent knob to “venting” and allow the float valve to drop on its own so that lid can be removed.

 - Transfer the roast (and all liquid) to a serving platter or air tight container (if refrigerating for the next day).